 Note: A manifest grant of DSP is able to be made when a claimant:

-- is diagnosed with 1 or more of the following conditions on list 2, AND
+- is diagnosed with one or more of the following conditions on list 2, AND

-- the additional action in the table is undertaken, AND
+- undertakes the additional action in the table, AND

-- it provides evidence that the claimant is clearly qualified for DSP.
+- provides evidence that the claimant is clearly qualified for DSP.